 Is a soil survey now available for making a highly erodible land determination?
 Are there highly erodible soil map units on this farm?
+Title is the state of the state radible land (HEI) or

 Fields in this section have undergone a determination of whether they are highly erodible land (HEL) or not; fields for which an HEL Determination has not been completed are not listed.
 In order to be eligible for USDA benefits, a person must be using an approved conservation system on all HEL.